evnchw/evnchw.github.io/_pages/about.md

   - /about.html
 ---

-I'm Evan, a quantitative researcher and developer at the [Abu Dhabi Investment Authority (ADIA)](https://www.adia.ae/) here in sunny Abu Dhabi.
+I'm Evan, a quantitative researcher and data scientist at the [Abu Dhabi Investment Authority (ADIA)](https://www.adia.ae/) here in sunny Abu Dhabi.
 Originally from the San Francisco Bay Area.

 ## My current work